Affordable Homeownership

 | Total Units: | 221 Single-Family Homes |

-Atlanta and Dekalb: A scattered site acquisition and rehabilitation, ANDP acquired 133 singlefamily homes to rehab and sell to moderate- and low-income families to stabilize struggling areas in the Atlanta metro area, including the Pittsburgh neighborhood which once had the nation’s largest foreclosure rate.
-At the time ANDP began its work in the area, 72% of the population was a minority; 34% of all households earned less than $25,000 and 48% earned less than $35,000.
+Atlanta & Dekalb Counties: A scattered site acquisition and rehabilitation, ANDP acquired 133 single family homes to rehab and sell to moderate- and low-income families to stabilize struggling areas in the Atlanta metro area, including the Pittsburgh neighborhood which once had the nation’s largest foreclosure rate.
+At the time ANDP began its work in the area, 34% of all households earned less than $25,000 and 48% earned less than $35,000.

-Westside: In partnership with the Westside Future Fund (WFF), Atlanta Neighborhood Development Partnership (ANDP) developed 20 for-sale homes, funded with a $10.5 million NMTC allocation.
+Westside County: In partnership with the Westside Future Fund (WFF), Atlanta Neighborhood Development Partnership (ANDP) developed 20 for-sale homes, funded with a $10.5 million NMTC allocation.
 All of the homes are clustered in the English Avenue neighborhood near two revitalized greenspaces, Cook Park and Katherine Johnston Memorial Park.
-This program is part of WFF’s Home on the Westside strategy, which includes the development and renovation of 800 multi-family rental units and 225 single-family homes over five years—to cultivate a diverse, mixed-income community and elevate the Westside’s unique history and culture.
-Over a 5-year period, ANDP was able to use NMTCs to dramatically scale up its for-sale housing production and to hire smaller MBE contractors to develop the homes, thus enabling these subcontractors to scale up their business as well.
+This program is part of WFF’s Home on the Westside strategy, which includes the development and renovation of 800 multi-family rental units and 225 single-family homes over five years—to cultivate a diverse, mixed-income community.
+Over a 5-year period, ANDP was able to use NMTCs to dramatically scale up its for-sale housing production and to hire smaller contractors to develop the homes, thus enabling these subcontractors to scale up their business as well.

 Homewise